antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-12-how-to-negotiate-a-salary-increase-step-by-step-guide.md

 One of the biggest bizarre dispositions of a person when trying how to negotiate a salary increase is that he or she makes his/her previously earned salaries as ground bases for increments.
 You need to wake up from that long-forgotten wakeup calls since no one will be willing to see what you made way before in the past.

 This is indeed one of the biggest critical mistakes of those new-to-the-jobs amateur salary negotiators.
 They tend to review and request for their old salary credits plus a little extra percentage on that.
-Also, they might settle for what they&#8217;re already used to make from their previous job.
+Also, they might settle for what they're already used to make from their previous job.
 Never ask for search except you’re designation has reached a high-status among your work-bound coworkers for the same company.
 This is absolutely counterproductive and won’t affect in the least bit if you’re anticipating that “affirmative” signal from the authority.

 Pro Tip: Never ever mention your previous ‘salary in an interview.